icon Skip to content

 The Next Steps:

-Experiencing discomfort after your first session in a massage chair is not uncommon.
+Experiencing discomfort and feeling sore after massage chair sessions is not uncommon.
 It's a sign that your muscles are responding to therapeutic manipulation.
 As your body becomes accustomed to the sensations and the chair's mechanisms, the initial discomfort should give way to a sense of relaxation and relief.
 Although too much intensity can cause more pain, so be sure to understand the chair’s power, settings, and programs before regular use.
 Remember, consistency is key—daily use of the massage chair can contribute to improved muscle flexibility, reduced tension, and an overall sense of well-being.
 Stay hydrated and let your body decompress and become accustomed to this new experience with an open mind.
-Learn about THE BEST MASSAGE CHAIRS OF 2023 and read our 2023 MASSAGE CHAIR BUYING GUIDE.
+Learn about THE BEST MASSAGE CHAIRS and read our MASSAGE CHAIR BUYING GUIDE.